-Discussion and Conclusions
+6. Discussion and Conclusions

-The reader should realize that the analyses in this case study are based on an IB focused on a specific sector, which may have lead to over or under emphasis of certain services, activities or information sources.
+The reader should realize that the analyses in this case study are based on the agrifood sector focused IB what may have led to over or under emphasis of certain services, activities or information sources.
 Therefore the following conclusions are tentatively drawn.